 Basically, whenever you play a Spirit (or Arcane) spell, Tallowisp allows you search your deck for an Aura card and add it to your hand.
-Does Tallowisp trigger itself?
-Sadly, the wording of its ability doesn't allow it to count itself when it enters the battlefield, since it already has to be on the board for its ability to take effect.
-However, it has a 1/3 body for 2 mana, which is relevant, especially in Modern with all of its 2-power creatures.
+So, does Tallowisp trigger itself?
+Sadly, the wording of its ability doesn't allow it to count itself when it enters the battlefield.
+This is because it already has to be on the board for its ability to take effect.
+However, Tallowisp has a 1/3 body, which is solid for 2 mana.
+The 3 toughness is relevant in Modern, which is a format with plenty of 2 power creatures.

 Tallowisp is already a decent card on its own, and it calls for decks to be built around it.
-But it's also a Spirit.
-After Shadows Over Innistrad and Eldritch Moon, Spirit creatures are more relevant than ever.
-I figured, I always wanted to try Spirits in Modern, so why not see how an Aura build built around Tallowisp would work out.
+With U/W Spirits already a decent deck in Modern, it seems fair to see how a Modern Spirits deck built around Tallowisp and efficient Auras would work out.

-There have been some successful brews in the past built around Tallowisp.
-They were actually some decent decks.
-One that particularly caught my attention was this Modern Bant Tallowisp Shoal deck that utilizes Shining Shoal and Unflinching Courage.
-As cool as it sounded, it wasn't really the flavor I was going for with my deck.
+There have been some successful deck brews in the past built around Tallowisp.
+One that caught lots attention was a Modern Bant Tallowisp Shoal deck that utilizes Shining Shoal and Unflinching Courage.
+As cool as it sounded, it wasn't really the flavor I was going for with our deck.

-I wanted to keep the deck in two colors and make it purely tribal.
-I wanted to go all in to make it work.
-At first, I considered build a Geist of Saint Traft deck, but as I looked over the newer Spirit creatures, I actually decided to go a much different direction.
+We wanted to keep the deck in two colors and make it purely tribal.
+At first, a deck which featured Geist of Saint Traft as the main creature.
+But as we look over the newer Spirit creatures, we'll see that we can take this U/W Spirits deck in a much different direction.

 4 Mausoleum Wanderer